burakssener/Kesis/basicsocial/readme.md

 This is KESIS.
 You can find your community that you are seeking here!

 ### Features
-KESIS is a social media that allows you to create your own private communities to share posts and communicate with other members.
-You can also explore and discover new communities and topics that interest you.
+KESIS is a social media that allows you:
+* To create your own private communities
+* Share posts and communicate with other members.
+* Explore and discover new communities and topics that interest you.

 ### Technologies and Tools